Kulifloerkus/Mission-Chief-Bot/README.md

 Once done open the `config.ini` inside the config folder and replace corresponding `username` and `password` with your account information, and `server` with the country  your account is registered on such as `uk`.
 All working countries will be in the `server.ini`

 `missions_per_run` is the amount of missions it will do per batch, so if it finds 100 missions and you've set it to 50 it will *ONLY* do 50.
+Set `show_own `to true if you want to ignore alliance missions, else set it to false.

 ### Windows
 Just double click the .exe and you're up and running!